 The nonpeer mesh power mode is determined by the peer-specific mesh power modes of the mesh STA.
 When a mesh STA is in light sleep mode or deep sleep mode for at least one mesh peering, it shall set the nonpeer mesh power mode to deep sleep mode.

-When a mesh STA is in active mode for nonpeer STAs, it shall set the Power Management field in the Frame Control field to 0 in group addressed frames, in management frames transmitted to nonpeer mesh STAs, and in Probe Response frames.
+When a mesh STA is in active mode for nonpeer STAs, it shall set the Power Management subfield in the Frame Control field to 0 in group addressed frames, in management frames transmitted to nonpeer mesh STAs, and in Probe Response frames.

-When a mesh STA is in deep sleep mode for nonpeer STAs, it shall set the Power Management field in the Frame Control field to 1 in group addressed frames, in management frames transmitted to nonpeer mesh STAs, and in Probe Response frames.
+When a mesh STA is in deep sleep mode for nonpeer STAs, it shall set the Power Management subfield in the Frame Control field to 1 in group addressed frames, in management frames transmitted to nonpeer mesh STAs, and in Probe Response frames.

 Transition to a higher activity level